vishelar/Google_search_analyser/README.md

 ## If you have your own ideas please contribute.
 In case of any concerns, do let me know.
 ### FYI - You can download your Facebook and LinkedIn data as well..analysis for that data coming soon!!

-##### I would like thank "Walker Harrison", some of the code snippets are taken from his repo.
+##### I would like to thank "Walker Harrison", some of the code snippets are taken from his repo.